Identifiers, Names and Scopes

-Note that a package definition is taken as lowest precedence, since packages are open and can be defined across arbitrary compilation units.
+Note that a binding introduced by a packaging is taken as lowest precedence, since packages are open and can be defined across arbitrary compilation units.

-These imports are taken as lowest precedence, so that they are always shadowed by user code, which may contain competing imports and definitions.
-They also increase the nesting depth as shown, so that later imports shadow earlier ones.
+These bindings are taken as lowest precedence, so that they are always shadowed by user code, which may contain competing imports and definitions.

-Similarly, imported aliases of names introduced by package statements are allowed, even though the names are strictly ambiguous:
+Similarly, imported aliases of names introduced by package statements are permitted:

 Assume the following two definitions of objects named